 The world in general, and Europe in particular, have no shortage of communication conferences.
 But with its registration opening today, #EuroComm18 intends to be fundamentally different in powerful, engaging and connective ways.

-This new intent will combine EuroComm’s traditionally unique position as Europe’s major regional practitioner-led conference, with a newfound openness reflected by including a one-day Open Space event, and by the IABC EMENA Region Board’s intent to partner with other communication groups in the region to expand EuroComm’s reach and impact.
+This new intent will combine EuroComm’s traditionally unique position as Europe’s major regional practitioner-led conference, with a newfound openness reflected by including a one-day Open Space event, and by IABC EMENA’s intent to partner with other regional communication groups to expand EuroComm’s reach and impact.

 Open Space, for those who don’t know it, is the most powerful event facilitation technique I have ever experienced.
 Rather than deliver presentations and lectures from a pre-set group of speakers, Open Space events start with the circulation of a question, and then consist of a day of discussions and workshops aimed at addressing the question, conducted by participants on the day of the event.